 Rick Stafford, Ph.D.

-I’m a marine biologist at Bournemouth University in the UK with over 20 years research experience in temperate and tropical marine ecosystems, from rocky shores to coral and artificial reefs.
-I’m interested in how people affect the sea, and also how the sea affects people, from providing food and recreation to enhancing well-being.
+Rick Stafford (He, His, Him) is a marine biologist at Bournemouth University in the UK with over 20 years research experience in temperate and tropical marine ecosystems, from rocky shores to coral and artificial reefs.
+He is interested in how people affect the sea, and also how the sea affects people, from providing food and recreation to enhancing well-being.

 Why are you interested in your research focus?